mindsbreaker/rigging-course/pages/01.home/03.transformations/default.md

 Use the menu [*Modify*](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=GUID-378D7FF6-492F-4DA4-A468-507E6ABF8B58) -> *Reset Transformations* to sets the transformations on the selected objects back to zero.
 To force zero values on transformations and keep object's current position use the the menu *Modify* -> *Freeze Transformations*.

-> :warning: **Warn:**  The reset & freeze operations will affect all descendants.
-> Don't reset & freeze everything everytime, it's not the clean way.
+!
+The reset & freeze operations will affect all descendants.
+Don't reset & freeze everything everytime, it's not the clean way.

 ### Pivot Point